Quasi-Framelets: Robust Graph Neural Networks via Adaptive Framelet Convolution: The Model based on Quasi-Framelets

 Note that in the above definition, $m$ is called the coarsest scale level which is the smallest $m$ satisfying $2^{-m}\lambda_N \leq \pi$.
-Then the quasi-framelet reconstruction can be implemented as \begin{theorem}The quasi-framelet decomposition \eqref{eq:9} admits a perfect reconstruction given by
+Then, the quality of the reconstruction of the graph signal can be guaranteed based on the following theorem.